 - Treatment: Of course, treatment is important.
 My migraines are daily.
 My intensity has improved.
 And I have had a few days that are migraine free recently.
 Like many of us I treat existing migraines: Triptans (limited to 2X a week), ice, migraine balms, rest when possible, magnesium oil, aromatherapy.
 And I do preventative treatment: Topamax, Sibelium (for vertigo), magnesium, B supplements, Botox and my Oska Pulse (external stimulation device), meditation, FL-41 specs, and aerobic exercise.
 Treatment is a complicated thing.
 I mean, I do all that and I am still daily.
 What is up with that, eh?
 But intensity… that is a massive factor for me.
 I used to be 7-9 all the time.
 I range between 4-9 now.
 Some awesome days in there, which rocks.
 And like I said, even some migraine free days.
 Even better!
 We all have our own path here though.
 Different solutions to that complicated puzzle.
 Different responses to different things.
 I should say I am also only on round 2 of Botox, so I may even have a better response the further I go.
 Never can tell!
 Anyway, I would say this is, in a way, effective treatment for me, in the sense that, I can function better.
 And that is important to me.
 But daily still isn’t awesome and it is still obviously a struggle I have to cope with every single day.
 Relatively though, Better Than.
 And I like progress towards Better.
 I’ll take that.

 - Support Awareness: I move against migraine by blogging about it.
 Sharing images and making images about it.
 I do a lot of content creation that I welcome people to share.
 I discuss pain, invisible illnesses, coping and research.
 Sharing my experiences with this disease.
 Telling people how very complex this disease really is.
 In addition to the blog, I run two Facebook pages.
-One exclusively for migraines: Migraineur Mutterings and Musings and my larger page Making Invisible Disabilities Visible which is broad to invisible illnesses and chronic pain.
+One for chronic illness and chronic pain Making Invisible Disabilities Visible

 - Seeing a psychologist: I personally find this beneficial.
 Not simply because of the depression, but because this psychologist at the pain clinic specializes in pain patients.
 He works with us about how we think about pain.
 Basically Cognitive behavioral therapy.
 How we think and the beliefs we have about pain, how we talk to ourselves… all these matter in how we cope.
 And learning to cope better, certainly is the sort of tip I needed.